What are illegal medicines?

 - good quality medicines from countries that do not recognise the European and US patents

-- medicines of unknown origin of questionable quality, containing or not the correct active substances with the right or wrong dosages
+- medicines of unknown origin of questionable quality, containing the correct active substances, or not, with the right or wrong dosages

 - medicines containing unexpected or unknown substances fabricated by chemical synthesis (such as new psychoactive substances)